|

 clear interest.
 They continue to burn coal, drive cars and chop down trees,

-and to hell with what someone says in Rio, Tokyo or Durban.
+and to hell with what anyone says.

-Scruton
+Scruton advocates "solving

-advocates "solving environmental problems not by appointing someone to take
+environmental problems not by appointing someone to take charge of them but

-charge of them but by creating the incentives that will lead people to solve
+by creating the incentives that will lead people to solve them for

-them for themselves".
+themselves".
 Conservatism must fuse with conservation in nimbyism.

 I would rather face Armageddon as a